cisagov/windows-commando-packer/README.md

    ```

 1. Create a backend configuration file named `dev.tfconfig` containing the
-name of bucket where "dev" environment Terraform state is stored - this file is
+name of the bucket where "dev" environment Terraform state is stored - this file is
 required to initialize the Terraform backend in each environment:

     ```hcl